iilab/openmentoring-content/en/topics/understand-4-digisec/4-secure-communications/1-1-intro.md

+---
+title: Getting started with secure communications
-This unit will provide an overview of secure communications.
-Much of this section has been adapted from Tactical Tech's [Security in a Box](https://securityinabox.org/) guide
+source: Tactical Technology Collective: [Security in a Box](https://securityinabox.org/)
+---
+Learn about using secure communications.